texas-robocamp/texas-robocamp.github.io/tutorials/linux.md

 ## Finding your Machine

 With your partner and your box, go to the row labeled with your team number and names.
-You and your partner should each choose chairs at machines next two each other along your row.
+You and your partner should each choose chairs at machines next to each other along your row.
 Seat as ordered on your team chart.
 So, the person with the name at the top will go to the machine at the far end of the row, the second person will go to the machine next to them, and so forth.

 ## Introduction to Linux